-Accordingly, the concept plan is considered to be consistent with relevant parts of State Environmental Planning Policy (Sydney Region Growth Centres) 2006.
+Appendix 10, Clause 4.3 - Height of Buildings Accordingly, the application for the seniors living dwellings is considered to be consistent with relevant parts of State Environmental Planning Policy (Sydney Region Growth Centres) 2006.

 SEPP (Infrastructure) 2009

 The Infrastructure SEPP applies to the development, with specific reference to Clause 101, which relates to development on land with frontage to a classified road, its access to the classified road and the impact of that road on the proposed development.